Trust and Security is Important to us!

 • CPCs increase significantly with more competition.
 We also see that CPCs can jump more than 60% when competitors vie for the top three spots.

-With the volume of brand bidding on the rise, it requires considerable effort and focus to combat it, yet branded PPC campaigns can produce immense amounts of revenue.
-Some of our larger clients have told us that their strategies for protecting branded searches has earned them (or prevented the loss of) hundreds of millions of dollars of revenue, annually But many advertisers find themselves at an impasse, as they recognize that branded campaigns have significant potential, but they don’t know how to properly take advantage of this potential.
-That’s why we’ve written this 5,000+ word article: to deliver a soup to nuts guide on developing an optimized branded search PPC campaign.
-First, some foundational information.
-The History of Brand Bidding
+With the volume of brand bidding on the rise, it requires considerable effort and focus to combat it, yet branded PPC campaigns can produce immense revenue.
+Some of our larger clients have told us that their strategies for protecting branded searches have earned them (or prevented the loss of) hundreds of millions of dollars of revenue annually.

 What’s the history of brand bidding?